ofiwg/libfabric/man/fi_efa.7.md

   the endpoint is enabled.
 Otherwise, the call will fail.
 Also note that this option only applies to RDM endpoint.

+*FI_OPT_EFA_SENDRECV_IN_ORDER_ALIGNED_128_BYTES*
+: Set the endpoint to use in-order send/recv operation for each 128 bytes aligned block.
+Enabling the option will guarantee data inside each 128 bytes aligned block being sent and received in order.

+*FI_OPT_EFA_WRITE_IN_ORDER_ALIGNED_128_BYTES*
+: Set the endpoint to use in-order RDMA write operation for each 128 bytes aligned block.
+Enabling the option will guarantee data inside each 128 bytes aligned block being written in order.

 # RUNTIME PARAMETERS

 *FI_EFA_TX_SIZE*